wp-plugins/captain-up/README.md

 Yes.
 Captain Up will not work if JavaScript is disabled.

 ###### Does Captain Up work on mobile and tablet versions of my site?

-Not yet.
-When users visit your site from mobile phones or from tablets Captain Up will not appear.
+Yes.
+When users visit your site from mobile and tablet devices they will see Captain Up in a in a device-optimized version.

 ###### I got more Questions!